btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 ![](/images/1.4.0invoice-state.png)

-## Greenfield API 🧑‍💻
+## Geeky improvements 🧑‍💻

-Our Greenfield API, as usual, also gets a few additions and bug fixes in this update.
+Our Greenfield API got a few new additions and bug fixes in this update.
+We've migrated from .NET 3.1 to .NET 6.0 and are now using modern C# 10.0 features instead of older constructs.
+This release cleans up a four year old code with incremental changes, resulting in class and route renaming.

-* Adds a `missingPermission` field to 403 errors, to make it easier to identify why users are getting this error
-* Adds a field `StoreId` to the payment requests
-* Users can now create payment requests through Greenfield without specifying a currency in which case the payment request currency will be set to the store's default currency
-* Improves permission error messages of Greenfield API
-* Removes redundant/unused parameters in payment methods
-* Fixes a payment request creation failure when expiry was specified
-* Fixes guests not being able to change payment methods when using the internal LN node
-* Fixes `created` field in payment requests to be a UNIX timestamp
-* Fixes `CanViewStoreSettings` permission to enable fetching a fee rate

-### **System upgrades** 💻

-In 1.4.0, BTCPay Server also upgrades some if it's backend utilities:

-* Migrates from .NET 3.1 to .NET 6.0
-* Can now use more modern C# 10.0 features instead of older constructs
-* Cleans up 4 years of incremental changes, resulting in Class and Route renaming

-### **Misc.**

-1.4.0 also includes minor changes, bug fixes and improvements all around the product, for example:

-* Supports new TLS version of the SMTP server
-* Fixes sending two emails for each invoice expiry, payment of confirmation/completion

 The full list of these minor changes can be viewed in the [Changelog](https://github.com/btcpayserver/btcpayserver/releases)